sagemath/trac_to_gh/Issue 2114.md

 # Issue 2114: get gf2x into Sage!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2114

 Original creator: was